MV Leif Ericson

 MV Leif Ericson is a commercial passenger/vehicle ferry in service with the Canadian operator Marine Atlantic.
 She is currently the oldest vessel in the Marine Atlantic fleet.
-She was built along with two sister ships by Fosen Mekaniske Verksteder, Norway in the early 1990s.
+She was built along with two sister ships by the Fosen Yard, Norway in the early 1990s.
 These two are and Patria Seaways.
 She also has two half sisters in Gryf and Lider Express.
-Leif Ericson and Patria Seaways were originally owned by the Swedish Company Stena Line AB as their Stena Challenger and Stena Traveller respectively.
+Leif Ericson and Patria Seaways were originally owned by the Swedish Company Stena Line as their Stena Challenger and Stena Traveller respectively.

 Vessel specifications

 The vessel has a capacity of 500 passengers and 300 passenger vehicles (combination of automobiles and tractor trailers).
 She usually operates carrying commercial vehicles only on the North Sydney–Port aux Basques route.
-Passenger traffic on the North Sydney-Port aux Basques route is usually handled by and year-round, and services the North Sydney–Argentia route three times per week from mid-June to late-September.
+Passenger traffic on the North Sydney-Port aux Basques route is usually handled by Blue Puttees and Highlanders year-round, and Ala'suinu services the North Sydney–Argentia route three times per week from mid-June to late-September.

 Stena

 The vessel was built at Fosen Yard, Norway in 1990 as Stena Challenger for Stena Line.
-She originally operated across the English Channel between Dover, England, and Calais, France, and also operated for awhile in freight only mode on Sealink Stena Line's roll-on/roll-off freight service to Dunkirk alongside SNCF's train ferry Nord-pas-de-Calais.
+She originally operated across the English Channel between Dover, England, and Calais, France, and also operated for a while in freight only mode on Sealink Stena Line's roll-on/roll-off freight service to Dunkirk alongside SNCF's train ferry Nord-pas-de-Calais.
 On 19 September 1995 Stena Challenger ran aground on Blériot Plage whilst waiting to enter the port of Calais.